PaulVerot03/classic-evry-report/README.md

 This is a fork of [classic-aau-report](https://typst.app/universe/package/classic-aau-report), modified to fit my uni's colours and logos (Université Évry Paris-Saclay), for my personal use.

 ## Local Installation

-Since this template is designed for local use with your Typst files located outside this directory, you'll need to install it as a local package.
+**Installation Instructions are eroneous, they will not work, i am fixing them** Since this template is designed for local use with your Typst files located outside this directory, you'll need to install it as a local package.

 ### Method 1: Using the install script (recommended)